Saint Mary's Huskies

 The Saint Mary's Huskies are the men's and women's athletic teams that represent Saint Mary's University in Halifax, Nova Scotia, Canada.
-Their primary home turf is Huskies Stadium located in the centre of the University's campus.
+Their primary home stadium is Huskies Stadium, located in the university's campus.

-In September 2007, Saint Mary's announced the plans to build the new Homburg Centre for Health & Wellness that will comprise the current gymnasium (The Tower), the new Dauphinee Arena, and a new building to connect the two.
-The centre is to be named after Richard Homburg, who provided a $5 million gift to the project, the largest gift the university had received in its 205-year history.
-The Dauphinee Arena, completed in 2019, has an NHL-sized ice surface and a seating capacity for 875.
-The arena is named for the late Mr. Bob Dauphinee who was a strong supporter of the Huskies hockey team for over 50 years.
-Upon his death in 2001, Mr. Dauphinee had left an estate gift to the university of $2.1 million.
+In September 2007, Saint Mary's announced plans to build the new Homburg Centre for Health & Wellness, that will comprise the current gymnasium (The Tower), the new Dauphinee Arena, and a new building to connect the two.
+The centre is to be named after Richard Homburg, who provided a $5 million gift to the project, the largest gift the university has received in its 205-year history.
+The Dauphinee Arena, completed in 2019, has an NHL-sized ice surface and a seating capacity of 875.
+The arena is named for Bob Dauphinee, who left an estate gift to the university of $2.1 million.